oliviakatrhyn/inf_systems/README.md

 ### Ideation

-Using our understanding of the stakeholders and their, gained from brainstomring of empathy map, POV statements and HMW statements, we were able to formulate user stories for each.
+Using our understanding of the stakeholders and their, gained from brainstorming of empathy map, POV statements and HMW statements, we were able to formulate user stories for each.
 These user stories then formed the product backlog for our project.
 Eventually, they were incoporated into work products.

 #### Product Backlog/ User Stories